Disclosure: This post may contain affiliate links.

 How to Cook Brisket in the Pressure Cooker

-I bought my hubby a smoker a few years back, but the downside of smoking your own brisket is that you really have to plan ahead since it can take all day to smoke a huge brisket.
-It’s nice for a special family meal or get-together but we generally aren’t that good at planning ahead and truthfully neither one of us has the patience to sit around and deal with a smoker all day
+I bought my hubby a smoker a few years back.
+While absolutely delicious, the downside of smoking your own brisket is that you really have to plan ahead since it can take all day to smoke a huge brisket.
+It’s nice for a special family meal or get-together but we generally aren’t that good at planning ahead and truthfully neither one of us has the patience to sit around and deal with a smoker all day.

 - Cuisinart 6 quart pressure cooker